 In the story of The Gingerbread Man an old women bakes gingerbread men, one comes to life and races away, eventually he meets a fox who tricks him into climbing onto his nose to cross a river.
 The poor gingerbread man then gets eaten!

-I’ve got a few Gingerbread Man themed activities to share today which sit beautifully alongside the book and could be adapted for Early Years to Key Stage 2.
+I’ve got a few Gingerbread Man science themed activities to share today which sit beautifully alongside the book and could be adapted for Early Years to Key Stage 2.

 Gingerbread Man Science